 The second chart compares educational environments of 3, 4 and 5 yr olds in prekindergarten to five year olds in kindergarten.

-This third chart shows the distribution of 3, 4 and 5 year old prekindergarten children for Indicator 6.
+This third chart shows the distribution of 3, 4 and 5 year old prekindergarten children for all nine early childhood settings from the December 1, 2016 child count.